LOADING ...

 of tape

-Also discovered were the first recordings Travis
+Also discovered were the original first Travis

 had in Mobile